drlukeparry/pyslm/README.rst

     conda install -c conda-forge shapely, Rtree, networkx, scikit-image conda install trimesh

-Installation of pySLM can then be performed using pre-built python packages using the PyPi repository.
+Installation of PySLM can then be performed using pre-built python packages using the PyPi repository.
 Additionally to interface with commercial systems, the user can choose to install libSLM.
-Note, the user should contact the author to request machine build file translators.
+Note, the user should contact the author to request machine build file translators, as this cannot be installed currently without having the machine build file translators available.

 .. code:: bash